Back

 Need a loan but don't have a traditional job?
 Don't worry - you've still got options in Canada.

 Most lenders want to see some form of income before approving a loan.
-While they might not need employment verification specifically, they'll typically want to see bank statements or use instant bank verification (IBV) to confirm you have money coming in regularly.
+They'll typically want to see bank statements to confirm you have money coming in regularly.

 Is it possible to get a loan without employment verification?